ericsantos11019/RepData_PeerAssessment1/PA1_template.md

 ## 288:     2355 1.0754717
 ```

-In order to present the plot x-axis scale in a more meaningful way (i.e. in the `%hh:%mm` format),
+In order to present the plot x-axis scale in a more meaningful way (i.e. in the `hh:mm` format),
-we calculate an auxiliary character vector that takes the padded time interval strings from the
+we calculate an auxiliary character vector that takes a 4-digit representation of the interval strings from the
 `avgFiveMinuteInt` table and gererates Date/Time objects from them (note the date is not important.
 We are only interested in the time, but the `timeVector` is of class `POSIXlt`, so both date and time
 are shown):